 Mobile phones are allowed in school, but they must be turned off and in bags throughout the school day.
 Teachers may allow students to use mobile phones in the lesson for educational purposes if it is appropriate.
 This will be communicated well in advance.
+If a student is found to have a mobile phone/headsets/ear phones out without permission they will be confiscated for the remainder of the day.
 Students are not allowed to use their electronic device during lunchtime.